jesssekeogh/jesssekeogh/README.md

 # Hi, I’m @jesssekeogh
 - I’m interested in creating decentralized applications, as well as Django applications,
-- I’m currently learning Python, Javascript and Django
+- I’m currently learning, Javascript, Angular and React
 - Im starting to learn some smart contract languages such as Motoko for ICP and Solidity for Ethereum

 ![This is an image](https://www.digitaltechnologylabs.com/wp-content/uploads/2019/06/01-240x300.jpg)